doodeec/dcom-angular-dialog/README.md

 Released under MIT licence.

 ###Support
-Tested across Angular 1.0.6 - 1.2.14, but probably should be also compatible with other versions If you encounter any problems using this module, contact me via [doodeec.com](http://doodeec.com) or [send me an email](mailto:doodeec@gmail.com)
+Tested across Angular 1.0.6 - 1.2.14, but probably should be also compatible with other versions.

+If you encounter any problems using this module, contact me via [doodeec.com](http://doodeec.com) or [send me an email](mailto:doodeec@gmail.com)